 ABOUT ME

-A life enthusiast having fun doing ScienceOi, from Brazil!
+A life enthusiast having fun doing ScienceI am Oi, from Brazil!

 I am a biologist with broad interests in ecology, evolution, and biodiversity conservation.
-My research focuses on the complexity of animal–plant interactions—their ecological and evolutionary underpinnings—and how these interactions respond to human-driven environmental change.
-With over 17 years of experience in many ecosystems around the world, I integrate network ecology, evolutionary thinking, natural history, ecological theory, and advanced statistical tools to understand how biodiversity is adapting to the challenges of the Anthropocene.
+My research focuses on the complexity of animal–plant interactions—their ecological and evolutionary underpinnings—and how these interactions respond to human-driven environmental changes.
+With over 18 years of experience in many ecosystems around the world, I integrate network ecology, evolutionary thinking, natural history, local knowledge, ecological theory, and advanced statistical tools to understand how biodiversity is adapting to the challenges of the Anthropocene.
 I am particularly committed to exploring ways to reconcile nature and humanity for the benefit of all.
-I am currently a Young Research Fellow at the Rio de Janeiro Botanical Garden Research Institute and an Associated Researcher at the Juruá Institute., where I study socio-ecological networks and the sustainability of natural resource use in tropical forests.
+Currently looking for new challenges and job opportunities to apply my expertise in pursuit of transformative solutions for the biodiversity and climate change crisis.
+I am associated to the Center for Research on Biodiversity Dynamics and Climate Change (CBioClima) and the Juruá Institute, where I study socio-ecological networks and the sustainability of the use of natural resources in tropical forests.
 I also serve on the Editorial Board of Web Ecology, an open-access journal free to read and publish.
 Beyond research, I enjoy an active lifestyle, dedicating time to surfing, gardening, meditating and cultivating my own food whenever possible.
-If you are interested in my work, would like to collaborate, or wish to exchange ideas, I invite you to 👉 get in touch! |
+If you are interested in my work, would like to collaborate, or want high-quality and reliable services, please do 👉 get in touch! |